TIBCOSoftware/snappydata/docs/reference/configuration_parameters/server-auth-provider.md

 ## Description

+!!!Warning
+	This property is not supported in this release.

 Specifies the authentication scheme to use for server connections.
 Possible values are same as those for auth-provider.

 ## Default Value